andresgalante/andresgalante.github.io/_posts/2015-09-17-font-paring.markdown

 ![Set of type](/img/fontparing/fontparing.png)

 Today [Bruno](https://twitter.com/abstractj) asked me about font pairing.
-He wanted to change [his blog](http://blog.abstractj.org/) styles and have a different typefaces for the titles and the text.
+He wanted to change [his blog](http://blog.abstractj.org/) styles and have a different typefaces for the titles and the body text.

 Here is what I have to say about font pairing: **Don't do it** unless you really know what you are doing.